-Trombonist George Brashear is today almost unknown to the jazz audience, but he was a member of the early Fletcher Henderson Orchestra.
+Trombonist George Brashear is today almost unknown to the jazz audience, but he was a member of the early Fletcher Henderson Orchestra in 1923 - 1924.
 His very unusual life story has hitherto been untold.
 The book describes his challenging Californian youth, how he became a first rate athlete in football and at the race track, and as a skilled musician.
-In New York, he recorded with Henderson, Ethel Waters and many Blues singers, He toured Europe before coming to Sweden where he learned massotherapy and played Revues in Stockholm before returning to Paris and New York.
+In New York, he recorded with Henderson, Ethel Waters and many Blues singers, He toured Europe before coming to Sweden (1927-1928) where he learned massotherapy and played Revues in Stockholm before returning to Paris and New York in 1932.

-The book also describes the lives of Sumner and Maceo Edwards, whose lives at one point were parallel to Brashear.
+The book also describes the lives of Sumner and Maceo Edwards, whose lives at one point were linked to Brashear.

 From the Preface by Howard Rye:

 … George Brashear both worked and recorded with bandleader Fletcher Henderson, this was before Henderson employed Louis Armstrong …Brashear’s subsequent part in the bringing of jazz to Europe has been little regarded …